A marketing qualified lead is like a normal lead, but much, much better.

 Inquiries and leads are not synonymous.
 The quality of a lead who filled out your form matters.

 After all, anyone could have filled that form out.
 A student seeking information for a paper, an analyst dissecting the market, a rival doing competitive research, or, finally, an actual person looking to learn more about your product.

 Sending all of these leads to sales makes everyone’s life harder.
 The student and analyst just wanted to read your ebook; they were never going to buy your product.
 Neither was your competitor, they were only trying to steal your marketing strategy.
 And the person attempting to learn more about you might want just that — to learn more about you, not to talk to a salesperson.

 To overcome these quality issues, validate the intent of each buyer.
 A follow-up email that analyzes the prospect’s actions and interests, or “digital body language,” will help filter through the list and only send MQLs to sales.

 It’s critical to focus on how both MQLs and SQLs convert into revenue.
 To analyze these conversions, you need a strong partnership between sales and marketing.
 Knowing your target market and their behaviors will help you pinpoint which leads need to be nurtured, and who is ready for a sales call.

-Once sales has followed up with MQLS and found them high quality, they become SQLs.
-By aligning sales and marketing, the focus is on high quality leads, which increases conversions.
+Once sales have followed up with MQLS and found them high quality, they become SQLs.
+By aligning sales and marketing, the focus is on high-quality leads, which increases conversions.
 If MQLs are passed to sales, the transition to SQL, opportunity, customer — and eventually evangelist — will be smoother.
 When marketing helps sift through the dirt to find gold, sales can work on what they do best: turning it into revenue.